A look at what provinces and territories have said about COVID-19 vaccine plans

 Alberta

-Kenney says his government has struck an interdepartmental team to roll out the vaccines from 30 different locations in the province.
+The province says it eventually plans to roll out the vaccine from 30 different locations.

-Dr. Deena Hinshaw, Alberta’s chief medical officer of health, has said the province is expected to receive 680,000 doses of COVID-19 vaccine early in the new year, a figure not yet confirmed by the federal government.

 —